 Fingerprinting and criminal background checks are done at the Wake County City-County Bureau of Identification located at 3301 Hammond Rd. in Raleigh.
 The agency's number is (919) 856-6300.

-Licensed drivers age 18 and older may operate a golf cart on public streets with a posted speed limit of 25 mph or less under certain conditions.
+Licensed drivers may operate a golf cart on public streets with a posted speed limit of 25 mph or less under certain conditions.
 The cart must be registered with and permitted by the Town.
 Click here for more information.

 For residents: Properties that have reclaimed water available have two water meter boxes at the street.
 The potable water service has a standard gray metal-colored lid.
 The other meter box with a purple lid is for reclaimed water service.

 For businesses and property owners along reclaimed water lines: To connect to the reclaimed water system, contact Public Works at (919) 552-5920 to arrange for an irrigation tap.
 For developers building in the service area: For information about extending reclaimed water to your property, contact Utilities & Infrastructure at (919) 557-3938.

 Public Works maintains Town roads, sidewalks, and rights-of-way.
 Click here to connect with Holly Springs 311 to report a pothole, street maintenance, or sidewalk concern online, or call 311 or (919) 577-3111 if you are outside Town limits.